-The collection, with over 1,700 works by 380 artists of 50 nationalities, finds its essential articulation in the relationship between European New Realism and the American expression of assemblage art and Pop Art.
-Two major figures in twentieth-century art form the core of the collections: Yves Klein and Niki de Saint Phalle.
+MAMAC's collection is rooted in the 1960s, particularly in the relationship between European New Realism and the American expressions of assemblage and pop art.
+Two major figures in twentieth-century art form the core of the collections: Niki de Saint Phalle and Yves Klein.

 Vue des terrasses - MAMAC - Sol LeWITT, Wall drawing#1004 Arcs, 2002 © Adagp, Paris 2021 – Photo : Julien Véran